Top Things to do

 Why is the Caribbean Water so Blue and Clear?

 The Caribbean is known for its breathtaking crystal clear blue water.
-Similar to other tropical ocean regions, there are many different reasons that make the Caribbean water enchanting with clear turquoise blue colour.
+Similar to other tropical ocean regions, there are many different reasons that make the Caribbean water enchanting with its clear turquoise blue colour.

 Coral reefs grow and survive in tropical areas.
 Acting as barriers, they break up moving water.
 Accordingly, water becomes calmer with free nutrients and sediments.
-The absence of plankton, algae, and suspended particles also makes the water clear.
+The absence of plankton, algae and suspended particles also makes the water clear.